lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

 By default, if an element has a shadow tree, its children don't render at all.

 To render children, your template needs to include one or more [`<slot>` elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot), which act as placeholders for child nodes.

-If your component needs information about its slotted children, see [Accessing slotted children](#accessing-slotted-children).

 ### Using the slot element